-Today you will visit Ala Too Square, the white house and Oak Park before continuing to Ala-Archa National Park, stopping at base camp.
-Within this time you will rise from 750 to 2100m above sea level.
+This morning, drive 1 hour south to Ala Archa National Park where you will stop at the park's base camp, within this time you will rise from 750 to 2100 meters above sea level.

-Spend 1 hour on a leisurely walk taking in the picturesque scenery of snow-capped mountains and freshwater rivers.
-This is a gentle hike, that includes climbing some hills and slopes and walking uneven terrain.
-Participants must be able to complete this walk independently, otherwise you will be able to wait at the bus.
+From here, your guide will take you on a 1 hour leisurely hike through the National Park whilst you take in the picturesque scenery of snow-capped mountains and freshwater rivers.
+Although this is a gentle hike, you will need to climb some hills and slopes and walk over uneven ground at altitude.
+All participants who take part in this activity must be able to complete it independently, otherwise you will need to wait on the bus.
+Return to Bishkek where you will have a free afternoon.